Dreta/jda-commands/README.md

 }
 ```

-The method must be always static - the command should NOT have anything that depends on their instance.
+The method must be always static - the command should NOT have anything that depends on its instance.

 After done creating the commands, I will need to `new` them.
 Keep in mind that `new`ing the commands must be done after `init`ing the API.